 I have always been a little obsessive when it comes to backups but I have never lost data I could not get back.
 So I guess that means I am lucky or I am doing something right.

-Organized Your Files To Make Backups Simpler
+Organize Your Files To Make Backups Simpler

 The first step is to make sure your files are well organized and not scattered all over your computer.
 Otherwise, it is easy to miss things and you end up not having them backed up.